alirezabj/Part2-Exercise2/README.md

  */
 public interface ReadableBook {
     /**
-     * Returns the title of the book.
+     * Returns the title of the book
-     * @return The book's title.
+     * @return The book's title
      * @.pre true
      * @.post RESULT == title of the book
      */
     String getTitle();

     /**
-     * Returns the publication year of the book.
+     * Returns the publication year of the book
-     * @return The book's publication year.
+     * @return The book's publication year
      * @.pre true
      * @.post RESULT == publication year of the book */ int getPublicationYear();

     /**
-     * Returns the publisher of the book.
+     * Returns the publisher of the book
-     * @return The book's publisher.
+     * @return The book's publisher
      * @.pre true
      * @.post RESULT == publisher of the book
      */